 Banks offer very less interest on savings bank accounts.
 As banks are getting most of the money they need to lend, from money deposited in CASA (Current accounts/Savings bank accounts), why should they offer you, high interest on fixed deposits?
 Banks are cutting interest rates offered on fixed deposits.
 Banks offer around 7-7.5% interest a year, on fixed deposits.

 The Government has already cut down interest rates, offered on highly popular small saving schemes like Public Provident Fund, The 5 year Senior Citizens Saving Scheme and the 5 year National Savings Scheme.
-These small saving schemes, offer an interest of around 8-8.5% a year.
-If banks are offering very less interest on fixed deposits and the Government is offering less interest on small saving schemes, why should the EPFO offer 8.8% interest a year, for the Fiscal Year 2016-2017?
+These small saving schemes offer an interest of around 8-8.5% a year.
+If banks are offering very little interest on fixed deposits and the Government is offering less interest on small saving schemes, why should the EPFO offer 8.8% interest a year, for the Fiscal Year 2016-2017?

 Finally…The Finance Ministry wanted to lower interest on employee provident fund deposits, for Financial Year 2015-2016.
 The Central Board of Trustees, popularly called CBT, is the apex decision making body of EPFO.
 The Government had even secured approval from CBT, to reduce employee provident fund rates, for Financial Year 2015-2016.
-However, protest by trade unions, forced the Government to take back the decision.
-Be Wise, Get Rich.
+However, protests by trade unions forced the Government to take back the decision.

 Keep your Financial Cognizance up to date with IndianMoney App.
 Download NOW for simple tips & solutions for your financial wellbeing.